There are three main challenges to buying health insurance as an individual:

 Eliminating the Subsidy Cliff Decreases Planning Complexity

 Under the original ACA, subsidies were completely eliminated when household income exceeded 400% of FPL.
 This was frequently referred to as the subsidy cliff.

 If you had an income of $X that put you right at the cliff, you qualified for generous subsidies of thousands of dollars per year.
 If your income increased to $X + 1 and that pushed you over the cliff, you completely lost the subsidy.

 This was in effect a several thousand dollar tax on that one dollar of extra income.
 It made planning challenging for entrepreneurs, freelancers, people who have a substantial portion of income in the form of tips and commissions, and others with irregular and unpredictable income.

 The subsidy cliff also presented challenges for early retirees who have to generate income from a mix of sources and may also be incorporating tax-gain harvesting or Roth IRA conversions to lower their future tax burden.

 The elimination of the cliff makes planning simpler.
 If you earn an extra dollar, or even a few thousand extra dollars, over the 400% FPL threshold, your subsidy decreases and out of pocket costs increase gradually until they eventually phase out.
 Small planning errors are not nearly as punishing.

 Subsidy Cliff Complexity Still Exists

-The subsidy cliff on the lower end of the income spectrum is still in place in 2021 and 2022.
+The subsidy cliff on the lower end of the income spectrum is still in place with this new legislation.
 You need to have a MAGI of at least 100 to 138% of the FPL (depending on your state of residence) to receive subsidies and avoid being pushed into Medicaid.

 The level depends on whether you live in a state that expanded Medicaid.
 Avoiding Medicaid is desirable for many people, because Medicaid is not accepted by many health care providers and institutions.